SWoinowsky/Rusty-Radio/README.md

 ### Getting the Rest of It
 So it turns out, just like there is an "mp3_duration" crate, there is an "mp3_duration" crate.
 I don't think it'll work on non-mp3 files, but we're not exactly getting paid here.
 Baby steps.
 Next, we'll see about having it read multiple files.

+## Playing Multiple Songs
+Fantastic news.
+I've made the ugliest little algorithm on earth.
+I can't wait to clean it up.
+Regardless, I've got it playing an entire list of songs, so long as they are files.
+So now we have this super ugly for loop that can read mp3 files and occasionally find their audio tags.
+I suppose the next step would be to make sure it only works with mp3 files.
+And probably clean up main.